Sarkaris/ResumeX/README.md

 ## ✨ About The Project

-JobMatch AI is a full-stack web application built to give job seekers a critical advantage in today's competitive market.
+ResumeX AI is a full-stack web application built to give job seekers a critical advantage in today's competitive market.
 Instead of blindly submitting applications, users can get instant, data-driven feedback on their resume's compatibility with a specific role.

 The application leverages the Google Gemini API to perform a deep, section-by-section analysis, providing a comprehensive report that includes an overall match score, keyword optimization, actionable suggestions, and even an AI-generated cover letter.